101 Cooking For Two

 Optional Gravy

-• While the turkey is resting, whisk 2 cups of turkey or chicken broth with ½ cup of flour.
-Add 2 cups more of broth to the roasting pan and any drippings present, place over medium-high heat and bring to boil.
+• While the turkey rests, whisk 2 cups of turkey or chicken broth with ½ cup of flour.
+Add 2 cups more broth to the roasting pan and any drippings present.
+Place over medium-high heat and bring to a boil.

-• Decrease the heat medium and then slowly add the broth-flour mixture while continuously whisking.
-Add most of it and add more later if needed to thicken it more.
-Add salt to taste.
+• Decrease the heat to medium and slowly add the broth-flour mixture while continuously whisking.
+Add most of it and add more later if needed.
+Add salt and pepper to taste.
 Once thickened, cook an additional few minutes.

 Recipe Notes